-There are many things we use every day that are made from wood.
-Our homes, furniture, pencils, and even the paper in this manual are made of wood.
+There are many things that we use every day that are made of wood.
+Our homes, furniture, pencils and even the paper in this manual are made of wood.
 Look around your home and neighborhood.
 Can you list 4 things made of wood?
-L. 2.

-Activity 2 - Uses of V' 1 Materials you might need:
+Activity 2 -- Uses of Wood